In This Article

 Gratitude Notebook

-Here are a few different ones to consider:
+Here are a few worth a look:

 - Pockitudes—The founder of Pockitudes started making gratitude notebooks to support mental wellness that could easily be taken on the go.
 These notebooks are small enough to fit into a pocket or purse, so you can use small moments to express gratitude.
 They include prompts, quotes, and scientifically backed tips for improving wellness.